J. K. Rowling: Philanthropy

-Rowling's charitable donations between 2005 and 2025 were estimated at over $200 million by Forbes, which also estimated she had donated $160 million before 2012.
+Rowling's charitable donations between 2005 and 2025 were estimated at over $250 million by Forbes, which also estimated she had donated $160 million before 2012.
 She was the second most generous UK donor in 2015 (following the singer Elton John), giving about $14 million.
+Her giving was $19 million in the year to 2026, according to the Sunday Times and Charities Aid Foundation.

-In 2000, she established the Volant Charitable Trust, named after her mother to address social deprivation in at-risk women, children and youth.
+In 2000, she established the Volant Charitable Trust, named after her mother to address social deprivation in at-risk women, children and youth, and to fund research into Multiple Sclerosis (MS).
+She advocates for better MS care, and said, "For me, being able to campaign and fund-raise for multiple sclerosis is the most personally meaningful thing to have come out of being famous."
 She was appointed president of One Parent Families (now Gingerbread) in 2004, after becoming its first ambassador in 2000.
 She collaborated with Sarah Brown on a book of children's stories to benefit One Parent Families.
-Together with the MEP Emma Nicholson, Rowling founded the charity now known as Lumos in 2005.
+Together with the member of the European Parliament, Emma Nicholson, Rowling founded the charity now known as Lumos in 2005.
+Rowling has committed to covering all the core costs of Lumos, so that all other donations go directly to the work.
 Lumos has worked with orphanages in Ukraine, Romania, Haiti, and Colombia, and it had supported at least 280,000 children by 2025.
 She has donated several hundred thousand pounds to help women lawyers flee from the Taliban's control, helping hundreds of Afghans escape.

 Rowling has made donations to support other medical causes.
 She named another institution after her mother in 2010, when she donated £10 million to found a multiple sclerosis research centre at the University of Edinburgh.
 She gave an additional £15.3 million to the centre in 2019.
-To support COVID-19 relief, she donated six-figure sums to both Khalsa Aid and the British Asian Trust from royalties for The Ickabog.
+To support COVID-19 relief, she donated six-figure sums to both Khalsa Aid and the British Asian Trust from royalties from The Ickabog.

 Several publications in the Harry Potter universe have been sold for charitable purposes.
 Profits from Fantastic Beasts and Where to Find Them and Quidditch Through the Ages, both published in 2001, went to Comic Relief.
-To support Children's Voice, later renamed Lumos, Rowling sold a deluxe copy of The Tales of Beedle the Bard at auction in 2007.
-Amazon's £1.95 million purchase set a record for a contemporary literary work and for children's literature.
+To support Children's Voice, later renamed Lumos, Rowling sold a deluxe copy of The Tales of Beedle the Bard at auction in 2007; Amazon's £1.95 million purchase set a record for a contemporary literary work and for children's literature.
 Rowling published the book and, in 2013, donated the proceeds of nearly £19 million (then about $30 million) to Lumos.
 Rowling and 12 other writers composed short pieces in 2008 to be sold to benefit Dyslexia Action and English PEN.
 Rowling's contribution was an 800-word Harry Potter prequel.
 (Note: The original Harry Potter prequel manuscript was stolen in 2017.)
 When the revelation that Rowling wrote The Cuckoo's Calling led to an increase in sales, she donated the royalties to ABF The Soldiers' Charity (formerly the Army Benevolent Fund).